proccaserra/isatools-notebooks/README.md

 `Update Investigation using ISA Model.ipynb` - Load an ISA-Tab, update it using ISA model objects, and write back to ISA-Tab.

-`Study Designer (Sample QC injection).ipynb` - Generate ISA-Tab using the sample planning objects with quality control elements.
+`Study_Designer_SampleQC_injection.ipynb` - Generate ISA-Tab using the sample planning objects with quality control elements.

 `Study Designer (DNA microarray).ipynb` - Generate ISA-Tab using sample and assay planning for DNA microarray.